link1900/agra-ranker/README.md

 -(DONE) delete an existing greyhound
 -(DONE) edit an existing greyhound
 -(DONE) sire & dam fields (nav, edit, view)
-- limit all server queries to 100 records (try to make it for all mongo queries in mongoose)
-- backend pass through for limit and size
+-(DONE) limit all server queries to 100 records (try to make it for all mongo queries in mongoose) -(DONE) backend pass through for limit and size -(DONE) table pagination
-- table pagination
-- search greyhound table
+-(DONE) search greyhound table
 - correctly display sire and dam on greyhound list
 - list offspring on view page
 - have the look up of the name to say if it is new or not (off focus for the parent fields)